Capital Accounts LLC: Everything You Need to Know

 Income/Loss or Distributions

-Normally, capital account percentages are kept separate from income/loss allocations and distributions based on terms in the company's operating agreement.
+Normally, capital account percentages are kept separate from income/loss allocations and distributions based on terms of the company's operating agreement.

 Keeping Track of Capital Accounts